 - 15 credits

 - Students are required to complere at least one course from Group A

-- Students must take at least course from two of the other four categories (Group B-E)
+- Students should take at least one course from two of the other four categories (Group B-E)

 - Students can take no more than three courses from one department